boulder-on/JPassport/README.md

 3. JNA Direct - About the same as JNA
 4. JNA

-NOTE: I tried without success to use th jextract tool.
-I was able to get it to generate code and I saw little substantive difference it what it tried to generate over what I generated.
+NOTE: I tried without success to use the jextract tool.

 Performance of method that passes 2 doubles: